cjdoucette/dpdk/examples/bonding/README.md

 This example also includes a commented-out call to set up an ntuple filter.
 Bonded ports do not support ntuple filter, and unlike Flow Director, you cannot apply ntuple filter to a slave port either.

+Finally, this example enables VLAN stripping to show that bonded ports support VLAN stripping.

 ## Setup

 Go to the `examples/bonding` directory: